yasirbarlas/tabular-deep-reinforcement-learning/README.md

 The relevant Jupyter Notebooks and code can be found in the [advanced-tasks](../main/advanced-tasks) folder.

+We provide model checkpoints for each of the DQN algorithms we investigate, all of which can be downloaded [here](https://cityuni-my.sharepoint.com/:f:/g/personal/yasir-zubayr_barlas_city_ac_uk/EsKQGEAsns9BgfrswKtlM9QBndWCBJz82Eum_YV1W5zLOg?e=DW3nc7).

 The following is information regarding the ViZDoom environment we use:

 ```